davidmeadejr/seedrwnd/README.md

 This project involves analysing a dataset of around 50,000 posts on X containing phrases like "startup idea," "start-up idea," or "business idea."
 The goal is to use machine learning techniques to:

-1. Discover and Highlight: Extract posts where users have articulated startup or business ideas they envision.
+1. Discover: Extract posts where users have articulated startup or business ideas they envision.
-2. Categorize with Precision: Methodically classify these ideas into distinct industry sectors using NLP algorithms.
+2. Categorise: Methodically classify these ideas into distinct industry sectors using NLP algorithms.
-3. Showcase Innovatively: Feature these organized ideas on a specialized page, turning data into a source of inspiration and opportunity discovery.
+3. Showcase: Feature these organised ideas on a specialised page, turning data into a source of inspiration and opportunity discovery.

 ## Checklist